junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > start the paradox talk here (River talk about how it's like to love Doctor, observable, related), get confirm if he dies now he create paradox, Dean already starts considering suicide to save the world (but still a little hesitant), Cas doesn't let him, huge argue
 >
 > the Statue of Liberty almost touch Dean/Rory, Cas jump in front of him, get turned into statue too, Dean/all stare at him, Cas can't move
+>
+> Cas's stonization isn't instant, start from feet up, can't move, eyes the last, Dean has to witness the process, it's painful for both, that's why Cas has time to spread the wing before the process complete so his statue shows protective wings for Dea

 ### draft notes